msszczep/pequod-cljs/README.md

 * `A-GDP LY:` The gross domestic product for last year (this activates once the "Augumented reset" button is clicked)
 * `A-GDP AVG:` The average of the two gross domestic product calculations, when applicable

+Most of the page is a chart showing five categories of goods along the top and statistics for each good.

+The prices refer to indicative prices within a participatory economy.
+PDList refers to "price deltas" -- the rate of change for a given price, currently capped at 25%.
+"New deltas" refers to the new price change after an iteration.

+The row entitled "Percent Threshold / Threshold met?" is your barometer as to when the iterations are "done" (there's no block for continuing iterations; conceivably it could run forever).
+The row changes color to the following:

+* blue if all the surpluses (the difference between supply and demand, as a percentage) for that category are below 3%
+* green if all the surpluses are below 5%
+* yellow if all the surpluses are below 10%
+* organe if all the surpluses are below 20%
+* red otherwise

 To reset the app, simply refresh the page.
 Note that iterations only proceed in one trajectory; if you want to "rewind" you must refresh the page and repeat the process.